nickbullock/gifster/README.md

 - Recording delay
 - Webcam preview

+## Note

+Please use gifster in a NEW tab after installation

 ## How it works
 1)click 'webcam' or 'screen'<br>
 2)3 seconds timer (you can disable it in options)<br>